wvwwvwwv/scalable-concurrent-containers/README.md

 A collection of high performance containers and utilities for concurrent and asynchronous programming.

 #### Features
-- Zero spin-locks, busy-waiting, or the like.
-- Zero dependencies on other crates.
 - Asynchronous and synchronous methods work in tandem.
 - Formally verified [EBR](#EBR) implementation.
+- Zero dependencies on other crates.
+- Zero spin-locks and busy-waiting.

 #### Concurrent and Asynchronous Containers
 - [HashMap](#HashMap) is a concurrent and asynchronous hash map.
 - [HashSet](#HashSet) is a concurrent and asynchronous hash set.
 - [HashIndex](#HashIndex) is a read-optimized concurrent and asynchronous hash map.
 - [TreeIndex](#TreeIndex) is a read-optimized concurrent and asynchronous B+ tree.
-- [Queue](#Queue) is a concurrent lock-free first-in-first-out queue.
+- [Queue](#Queue) is a generic concurrent lock-free first-in-first-out queue.

 #### Utilities for Concurrent Programming
 - [EBR](#EBR) implements epoch-based reclamation.